Angie Dye

 Registered Dietitian Nutritionist

 Angie Dye is a Registered Dietitian Nutritionist (RDN) and a Certified Specialist in Sports Dietetics (CSSD).
+She is also a Certified Intuitive Eating Counselor.

+Angie holds a Masterβs Degree in Nutrition Science from Indiana University in Bloomington, Indiana.
 Prior to starting her private practice, Angie worked as a Clinical Dietitian at the University of Chicago Hospitals.
+She also served as adjunct faculty at Loyola University in Chicago.

 Sports Nutrition

+Angie is an athlete herself and competes in numerous running and triathlon races every year.
 She can share her personal and professional experiences to help you get the most out of your training with a solid nutrition plan.
+Services available include:

 – Race Day Nutrition Plans